Linux / amd64

-A multi-GPU-optimized Google Cirq frontend via qsim, Google’s state vector simulator.
+An optimized multi-GPU Google Cirq frontend via qsim, Google’s state vector

 Docker Engine